-“I’m just really proud of [her],” Principal Heidy Moran told The Fund about Peña’s success.
-Principal Moran recently entered her principalship in August 2022 after four years as an assistant principal (AP).
-The first bilingual Latina principal at Schurz, and heading the first dual-language program at a high-school level, Principal Moran is proud to share a personal connection to the predominantly Latino/a/x and emerging bilingual student population of Schurz.
+Principal Heidy Moran started her position at Carl Schurz High School in August 2022 after four years as an assistant principal (AP).
+The first bilingual Latina principal at Schurz, and heading the first dual-language program at a high school level, Principal Moran is proud to share a personal connection to her predominantly Latino/a/x and emerging bilingual student population.

 “It came full circle when I ended up working in Cambodia,” Moran said.
 There, she spent time in a school whose mission was to prepare students to attend college abroad in order to come back and contribute to their country.
 “So I was working with an entire school population of ESL (English as a second language) students.
 It really tested me.”

 When Moran returned to the United States, she worked for several schools in Philadelphia.
 Then, in 2015, she followed her heart back to Chicago, becoming a bilingual instructor to help other non-native English speakers.
 She served under Principal Raquel Saucedo at Chase Elementary, whose mentorship accelerated her development as an educator and leader — and then she set her eyes on Schurz.

 With its brick exterior and floor-to-ceiling windows, the Schurz campus was designated a Chicago Landmark in 1979 and was added to the National Register of Historic Places in 2011.
 Moran draws parallels between her life and that of the high school’s namesake, Carl Schurz, an immigrant who fled to America after participating in a failed revolution for democracy in Germany.
-He was an avid abolitionist and quickly involved himself in politics, becoming the first German-born American to be elected to the U.S. Senate.
+He was an avid abolitionist and quickly involved himself in politics, becoming the first German-born American elected to the U.S. Senate.
 His story — an immigrant persevering to achieve success in America, paving the way for other immigrants, and using his influence to help the poor and the oppressed — drives and inspires Moran to this day.

 “Leadership Bridge provided me with invaluable resources and experienced leadership mentors to prepare for a smooth and strong transition from AP to principal,” Moran said of the program.